 rice being harvested

-The Distressed Borrower’s Assistance Network (DBAN) is designed to deliver targeted technical assistance to farmers, ranchers, and foresters facing financial challenges and seeking support with loan servicing and program access.
-The DBAN Program consists of DBAN Partners (training and resource providers for DBAN Cooperators), funded DBAN Cooperators (Technical Assistance Providers for farmers, ranchers, and foresters), and the USDA Farm Service Agency (FSA).
-DBAN’s mission is accomplished through a collaborative network of community-based and University technical assistance providers (DBAN Cooperators) who offer tailored, one-on-one technical assistance and support to farmers, ranchers, and foresters.
-DBAN Cooperators are committed to delivering customized guidance and assistance to financially distressed farmers, ranchers, and foresters.
+DBAN is designed to deliver targeted technical assistance to farmers, ranchers, and foresters facing financial challenges and seeking support with loan servicing and program access.
+The DBAN Program consists of DBAN Partners working through the Network and funded DBAN Cooperators in collaboration with USDA Farm Service Agency (FSA).
+DBAN’s mission is accomplished through a collaborative network of community-based and University technical assistance providers who offer tailored, one-on-one technical assistance and support to farmers, ranchers, and foresters.

 About DBAN